m-v-nikolov/dtk-tools-py3/README.md

 #### Installation

-Because a cross-platform solution for automatic installation of the [`numpy`](https://pypi.python.org/pypi/numpy) dependency is challenging, it is required to have installed that package first, e.g.
+Because a cross-platform solution for automatic installation of the [`numpy`](https://pypi.python.org/pypi/numpy) dependency is challenging, it is required to have installed that package first, e.g. `pip install numpy`, or after downloading a platform-appropriate wheel file from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs), `pip install numpy-1.92+mkl-cp27-none-win_amd64.whl`

-`pip install numpy`

-Or after downloading a platform-appropriate wheel file from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs)

-`pip install numpy-1.92+mkl-cp27-none-win_amd64.whl`

-Then, with administrator privileges, run the following from the current directory:
+Then, with administrator privileges, run the following from the current directory: `python setup.py install`, or to do active development on the package, `python setup.py develop`

-`python setup.py install`

-Or to do active development on the package:

-`python setup.py develop`

 On Windows, one may need to add the `Scripts` subdirectory of your local Python installation to the `%PATH%` [environment variable](https://www.java.com/en/download/help/path.xml) to have access to the `dtk` commandline utility.